 Existing installations can stay the way they are, and connecting a new appliance to a 3-wire 240-volt outlet is still acceptable.
 This is why clothes dryers and ovens don’t come with appliance cords; your appliance might need a 3-wire or 4-wire cord.

 Electric clothes dryers run off of 30-amp circuits, while electric ranges typically have 40-amp or 50-amp circuits.
 These two outlets do not have the same hole patterns to ensure they’re not used interchangeably.
 See below.

 On a 30-amp dryer outlet, you’ll have one slot with a right-angle.
 On a 50-amp outlet, all of the slots are straight.
 If you forget, take a close look at the outlet and you’ll probably see stamping on it to indicate the amperage.

 One thing we don’t do, however, is unplug 240-volt appliances to verify these things.

 Testing 240-volt outlets

 If we come across a 240-volt outlet with nothing plugged into it, we test it to ensure it’s energized.
-The easiest way is to use a six-dollar two-lead tester.
+The easiest way is to use a six-dollar two-lead tester, like the Sperry 80-480VAC/DC tester.
 The two “hot” slots should have approximately 240 volts.
 These slots will always be a mirror image of each other.